 The answer to that is both yes and no.

 What is changing is your experiential perspective of static universes.
 The reason you know you are observing multiple static universes is because that is the only way change works.
-You have one thing that you can see, and you have another that you can’t.
+You have one thing—one version of something with a labeled spacetime value (I say "labeled" to emphasize that everything already exists, and that reality is timeless, and that spacetime labels are created by the observer for mental organization)—that you can see, and you have another thing—another version of “the same thing” with a different labeled spacetime value—that you can’t.
 If you have a fixed, limited focus and can only see one thing at a time, looking at one thing and then looking at the other will be experienced as the first thing “changing” or “transforming” into the next, “through time.”
+In the physical universe, there are a limited but uncountable amount (trillions upon quadrillions upon quadrillions upon quadrillions, etc.) of potential states an object and the universe itself can have, that all exist with their unique spacetime values.
+You perceive a different, unique state only one at a time, every Planck time, linearly, and thus a type of time experience is created.
+There are different types of time experiences that make up the overall human experience; for instance, mental time experience is a sensation of continuity requiring memory and imagination.)

-Planck time is the amount of time your consciousness requires to generate the building block of experience used to build your experience of “one single changing universe you live in.”
+Planck time is the specific amount of time your consciousness requires to generate a specific building block of experience, used to build your experience of “one single changing universe you live in as a human.”
 Planck time is being defined as the amount of time used to change one’s perspective of one static universe to another.

 “Planck time” is just a fill-in definition—it’s the best calculative measurement out for this rate of process of physical change.
 There may be a better calculation in the future, there may not.
 If the newer calculation comes, then the definition of physical change rate postulated will change.

 Right now, Planck time is the best definition.
 There literally is no known physical measurement of time smaller.
 Emphasis on the word physical.
-Planck time is an equation based on the components that make up physical reality.
+Planck time is an equation based on the behavior of the components that make up physical reality, itself.
+That separates it from the other, more arbitrary measurements like seconds.